Post

 • GitHub Actions

 GitHub launched its CI/CD service in 2018, directly integrated with GitHub projects.
-It has continuously improved over the years, offering many pre-built steps (Marketplace) ready to use.
+It has been continuously improved over the years, offering many pre-built steps (Marketplace) ready to use.
 It supports self-hosted runners, allowing unlimited use of your own machines (effectively a hybrid cloud).

 • Jenkins: